Rolex Cosmograph Daytona: Third series

 The third series, introduced in 2000, has a movement made by Rolex (designated Calibre 4130) and a six-digit model number, Reference 116520.
 Externally, the third series may be distinguished by close examination of the dial; the two sub-dials at the 3 and 9 o'clock positions are now slightly above an imaginary line drawn between the 3 and 9 o'clock chapters, and the running seconds sub-dial has been relocated from the 9 o'clock position to the 6 o'clock position.

 The six-digit Daytonas are certified, self-winding chronometers with chronograph functions.
 Rolex has sponsored the 24 Hours of Daytona sports car race, which became known as Rolex 24 at Daytona, from 1991, and named its chronograph watch after the race.
 The members of the winning team in each division are each presented with a Rolex Daytona watch during the victory celebration.
+In 2023, Rolex announced a special edition of the Daytona with a 24-hour sub-dial, to reflect the length of this race, and a separate calibre, the 4132.

 Stainless steel variants of the Daytona remain very difficult to acquire, and a waiting list exists for interested purchasers of new watches, as production is limited to a few thousand per year.